crabbly/Print.js/README.md

 ## Installation

-You install via npm, yarn or use the [Print.js CDN](http://printjs.crabbly.com/#cdn) links available on the documentation page.
+You can download the latest version of Print.js from the [GitHub releases](https://github.com/crabbly/Print.js/releases/latest) or use the [Print.js CDN](http://printjs.crabbly.com/#cdn) available on the documentation page.

 To install via npm: